http-palash/demo-tv/Readme.md

 ---

-# MQTT Topic Mapping – Previous vs Updated Format
+# MQTT Topic Mapping – Previous vs Updated Format Version 2

 This table compares the previous MQTT topic structure used in the Sony TV app with the updated standardized format: